Tailormade tour Venice through the Alps on the Bernina Express by train tour Italy

 The cuisine in Zurich is very typically Swiss, meaning that trying the chocolate, particularly by Lindt, Laderach, and Vollenweider is a must, along with the Luxemburgerli macaroons.
 A key dish in Zurich is the Zurcher Geschnetzeltes, a veal and mushroom ragout with kidney and sweetbreads that originated in the city.
 Rosti, fondue, and raclette remain popular this far northeast, as does the traditional Stubli.
 For a very traditional Swiss meal, head out to Rapperswil one evening.
 On your travels through Zurich, however, you will also come across a number of innovative restaurants serving creative cuisine, such as classic Swiss dishes using meat substitutes such as Tofu, or in unusual locations, such as the interior of an old mill.

-Luxury rail tailormade holiday to Venice through the Alps by Bernina Express
+Luxury Italy tailor-made rail holiday to Venice through the Alps by Bernina Express train

 Cultural highlights of Venice